Attention Federal Disaster Responders!

 Heat and Sun Safety

-Wear light-colored, loose-fitting long pants and long sleeve shirts (breathable
+- Wear light-colored, loose-fitting long pants and long sleeve shirts (breathable or wicking fabrics).

 Prevent Disease and Injury

 - Wash hands with soap and safe water often and always after using restrooms.